 Giving your rabbit a variety of toys is important.
 Cheap DIY toys are great for your rabbit, but they should be accompanied by other types and textures.

 This will keep your rabbit from getting bored of the same toys over and over again.
 It will encourage them to use their brains to figure out new ways to play with new toys.
 Luckily, there are plenty of other toys that you can easily get from online, shops or even from your own yard.

 There are many stores where you can purchase appropriate toys for your rabbit.
-Wooden toys as well as more natural toys made from sticks and grass hay are great fun for rabbits.
-If you’re not sure which toys to get for your rabbit, I recommend checking out the Toy Sampler at my favorite online store, Small Pet Select.
+Wooden toys as well as natural toys made from sticks and grass hay are great fun for rabbits.
+If you’re not sure which toys to get for your rabbit, I recommend checking out the toys at my favorite online store, Small Pet Select.
 I really trust the quality of the toys I get from them (and my rabbit does too!).
 You can also use the code BUNNYLADY to get 15% off your first order.